 Why Do A/B Testing?

-We speak a lot about relevance - getting the best results.
-Relevance is nearly everything when it comes to search.
-That’s why the vast majority of our API methods and settings, as well as many of our Dashboard features, are devoted to giving you direct control over the relevance of the results.
+Relevance is the difference between having a search, and having a great search.
+The vast majority of our API methods and settings, as well as many of our dashboard features, are devoted to giving you direct control over the relevance of your results.

-- Tweak the engine’s default settings (typo tolerance, language-handling, et..)
+- Tweak the engine’s default settings (typo tolerance, language-handling, etc..),

-- Re-order our results with custom ranking and alternative sorting strategies
+- Re-order your results with custom ranking and alternative sorting strategies,

 - And more …